Table of Contents

 - MUC1+, MUC2-, MUC6+

-- Mucinous cystic neoplasm (MCN)
+- Mucinous cystic neoplasm:

-- Epithelial mucinous lining with ovarian type stroma and no communication to pancreatic ductal system
+- Epithelial mucinous lining with ovarian type stroma

-- Pancreatic intraepithelial neoplasia (PanIN)
+- Pancreatic intraepithelial neoplasia (PanIN):

-- Only detectable microscopically, no mass lesion unlike IPMN
+- No mass lesion, unlike IPMN

 Board review style question #1